jackrell/showcasing-school-projects/README.md

 This repository contains a select set of my favorite programming projects I have completed while at Notre Dame.

-They largely draw from two classes.
+They largely draw from two classes:
 ## Fundamentals of Computing:
 - Conway's Game of Life (C)
 - Crossword Generator (C)